endlesspint8/endlesspint8.github.io/testing/2016-09-16-project-euler-versus-ep8.md

 ## To the Bar!

 We now have a simple and elegant way of calculating the path counts.
 It's unlikely for all of these options to be needed in getting around but they're helpful in keeping you free and flexible in your walks, to the bar or somewhere else less appealing.
 Just remember to be careful on your way back.
 With a little alcohol these numerous options, and more depending on your augmented imagination, have a way of making their presence felt, creating confusion, and then we do have to worry about walking in any of four directions (N, S, E, & W).
-At point, though you’re within a grid you’ll be walking in circles.

-1st & 1st, <a href="https://www.youtube.com/watch?v=bb9IA-914Xw" target="_blank">nexus of the universe</a>
+At that point, though you’re within a grid you’ll be walking in circles, unable to escape the  <a href="https://www.youtube.com/watch?v=bb9IA-914Xw" target="_blank">nexus of the universe</a>.

 > “Futures not achieved are only branches of the past: dead branches.”
+---

 <i>As I said there are a ton of options in the city, with some neighborhoods more blessed than others.
 In this section of Midtown we can hit the U2 album-named bar or the Irish novel pub, each of which have dozens of taps and dozens of more bottles available.
 Between the constant rotation and occasional brewery tap takeover there's always something new to choose from, but this doesn't always mean there's something new to you.
 Perhaps one of these places has just one new beer you care for, maybe not even a new one but a particular flavor for the day (I don't believe in favorite beers, what are we 12?
 Bad example, you shouldn't drink kids).
 The other bar has nothing you expect to blow you away but there's a new brewery you've never tried before, perhaps it just started distributing in your area.